 |Desserts and sweet dishes||Juices||Ribs||Wings|

-- Niche keywords like Indian restaurants, Thai restaurants etc.
+- Niche keywords like Indian restaurants, Thai restaurants, rooftop bars etc.

 - Or a combination of these.
-Example: “Indian restaurants in London”, “Thai takeaways in manchester”, “Thai restaurants near me” etc.
+Examples: “Indian restaurants in London”, “Thai takeaways in Manchester”, “Thai restaurants near me” etc.

 Start by typing restaurants on Google to see what comes in the list of auto suggestions in Google.
 Also, look at the related searches right at the bottom of the SERPs for keyword ideas.
 These are usually a list of highly searched broad and specific phrases.